home

 ISED is at the service of financial institutions through, vital information on industries, sectors, and subsectors, and of regional business opportunities.
 It also has direct interventions, such as through start-up programmes, feasibility studies, and other need based studies.

-Micro, Small and Medium Enterprises (MSMEs) under the constitution of India are essentially a subject under the preview of the State governments.
-The central support to State programmes, under cooperative federalism; depends on , how state level programmes are documented and articulated.
-Both the Union Government(Ministries and NITI Aayog) need studies and evaluations, as also advisory services, both at the Center and in the States, has to happen in terms of Five Year Plan deliberations.
+MSMEs, under the Constitution of India, are essentially a subject under the preview of the State governments.
+The central support to State programmes, under cooperative federalism; depends on, how the State level programmes are documented and articulated.
+Both the Union Government (Ministries and NITI Aayog) need studies and evaluations, as also advisory services, both at the Center and in the States, has to happen in terms of mid-term deliberations.
 Such deliberations, as also mid-term correction of programmes, are based on a number of studies and evaluations, as also insights that are added to the knowledge pool from time to time.
-ISED adds to this process regularly through its various programmes, and involvement in the policy making bodies. (e.g.: Backward Area Programme for MSMEs in the 12th Five Year Plan).
+ISED adds to this process regularly through its various studies and evaluations.

 Micro Small and Medium Enterprises have an excellent potential of being a media target in India, because of its high regional distribution.
-Tapping this potential, ISED provides the media with significant tools and techniques for such penetration... ..Analytical studies, the other side of the stories, perspectives, predictions on the emerging situation, grass root level stories etc... are of immense interest to the media.
+Tapping this potential, ISED provides the media with significant tools and techniques for such penetration.
+Analytical studies, the other side of the stories, perspectives, predictions on the emerging situation, grass root level stories etc... are of immense interest to the media.
+The Institute also has its own You Tube Channel, India Enterprise Observatory, and the Publications Portal,www isedpublications.org.

 The geography of civil society actors has significantly changed in many countries , and especially in India ,over the past about two decades.
 These organizations today, respond largely to the economic and livelihood aspirations of the people.
 Or more precisely, civil society organizations today are part of the so called ‘private sector'.
 ISED understands this reality and offers this sector, an excellent opportunity to grab the new opportunities relating to private sector development, where SMEs have a key role .

 Though forming a significant part of the economic activities of people, micro, small and medium enterprises often do not form the mainstream of academic debates today.
 MSMEs provide insights into some of the least known aspects of development practice.
 The mission of ISED is to contribute to such a debates, through its own direct interventions, as also, support services.
 The Institute encourages research in this specific area through its own studies and support to other researchers.
 Studies include, themes and areas such as public policy, governance, techno-economic enquiries and fact finding exercises.
-Also see Current Research.
+(Also see ‘Current Research’).The Institute’s ‘Young Researchers Programme’, is co ordinated by the J.C.Sandesara Centre for Economic Research.

 The Institute has a long track of advisory services and policy support.
 Some examples are as follows :